ncssar/gpsio/README.md

 ### Extension permissions
 When the GPSIO extension is about to be added to your web browser, you will be told that it needs two types of permission that may sound daunting.
 Why are these permissions needed?
 1. Read and change all your data on all websites - Originally, the extension was limited to only be usable on sartopo.com and caltopo.com.
 With the advent of CalTopo Desktop, the host machine name - therefore the web page domain name - could be anything (localhost, myMapServer, 192.168.200.200, etc.).
 While the permission sounds scary, the extension only transfers GPS data - but it can be used on any web page.
-2. Communicate with cooperating native applications - This Native Messaging is explained above in 'GPSIO Architecture'.
+2. Communicate with cooperating native applications - This Native Messaging is explained below in 'GPSIO Architecture'.
 The extension only communicates with the official GPSIO host application.

 # Details